stackOcean-official/shinify/README.md

 devtools::install_github("stackOcean-official/shinify")
 ```

-In your code load the shinify package and after that, hand your glm, lm or randomForest model over to our `shinify` function:
+In your code load the shinify package and after that, hand your model over to our `shinify` function.
+Here is an example for a logistic regression.
+You can find more examples in the [jumpstart folder](https://github.com/stackOcean-official/shinify/tree/main/jumpstart)
+:

 ```r
 library(shinify)